tornadoweb/tornado/docs/guide/templates.rst

 simple ``.csv`` format.
-An application will generally call either `tornado.locale.load_translations` or `tornado.locale.load_gettext_translations` once at startup; see those methods for more details on the supported formats..
+An application will generally call either `tornado.locale.load_translations` or `tornado.locale.load_gettext_translations` once at startup; see those methods for more details on the supported formats.

 You can get the list of supported locales in your application with `tornado.locale.get_supported_locales()`.
 The user's locale is chosen